How to Start a Gift Basket Business in 7 Steps

-7. Advertise Your Gift Basket Business
+Step 7: Advertise Your Gift Basket Business

 Build a Website

-Your website should be easy to use and navigate with crisp pictures and plenty of open space.
-Your website also needs to be mobile-responsive so it’s easy to navigate on any device.
+Your website should be easy to navigate with lots of crisp pictures and plenty of open space.
+It also needs to be mobile-responsive so that it’s easy to use on any device.

-Use Social Media & Paid Ads
+Use Social Media & Paids Ads

 In addition to online advertising, you’ll want to use some traditional marketing techniques to encourage and reward loyal customers.
 Most retail businesses earn a large majority of their sales from a small percentage of their customers.
 So, it’s important to keep customers happy and coming back for more with loyalty and referral programs.